It's not just about the fat.

-This is one reason why the carbohydrate-free diets such as the Atkins diet are successful (but not necessarily healthy) when it comes to weight loss.
-By eliminating the carbohydrate, the body starts to burn up it's own fat for energy.
+This is one reason why carbohydrate-free diets such as the Atkins diet are successful (but not necessarily healthy) when it comes to weight loss.
+By eliminating the carbohydrate, the body starts to burn up its own fat for energy.

-Diets such as the Atkins are not "balanced" diets, and whilst effective in the short term, are not reasonable for long term nutrition. they do however illustrate the point, that to lose weight, you need to not only reduce the amount of dietary [animal] fats, but also reduce the amount of simple carbohydrates (pasta, sugar, flour, rice) and instead increase the amount of complex carbohydrates instead - lentils, pulses, whole grains and beans.
+Diets such as the Atkins are not "balanced" diets, and whilst effective in the short term, are not reasonable for long term nutrition. they do however illustrate the point, that to lose weight, you need to not only reduce the amount of dietary [animal] fats but also reduce the number of simple carbohydrates (pasta, sugar, flour, rice) and instead increase the number of complex carbohydrates instead - lentils, pulses, whole grains and beans.

 Join now and get instant access!